mohammadshakirsaifi/AWS-Basic/README.md

-# AWS-Basic
-Deploy a Scalable Blog Application on AWS
+# AWS-Deploy a Scalable Blog Application on AWS